Station IX: Jesus falls a third time

 Reflection: Kyrie Eleison

-Now, the weight of three falls upon us again, as Jesus falls on the journey to the cross.
+Jesus falls the third time, and the weight of the world seems to fall upon us, too.
 The third time can feel like the end, the crushing and powerful point of no return.
 We stand at this station, feeling the weight of this third fall and acknowledging the greatness of our own human frailty as we watch Jesus fall beneath the weight of the cross.
 At this same moment, with humble gratitude, our great High Priest sympathizes with our weakness, grants mercy to us when we bear the unbearable weight of the world, reminds us that even at the point where we lose all hope we are never, ever alone.
 The weight of these three betrayals, three falls, these next three days…and yet, unbounded mercy, love and grace endure.

 O God, by the passion of your blessed Son you made an instrument of shameful death to be for us the means of life: Grant us so to glory in the cross of Christ, that we may gladly suffer shame and loss for the sake of your Son our Savior Jesus Christ.
 Amen.